cowpu2/Read_Write-Spatial-Files-with-SF/README.md

 ### There’s too many columns - let’s get rid of some

-*I use the names of characters from the Dilbert comic strip when I can’t come up with a meaningful df name.*
+*I use the names of characters from the Dilbert comic strip when I can’t come up with a meaningful data frame name.*

 #### Select by column name